 Head of research Craig Plumb, says: “While the overall market is not as strong as it was in 2014-2015, owners have been able to achieve rental growth in the most popular malls, while elsewhere the balance is moving in favour of tenants, who are able to extract more flexible leasing terms from their landlords.

 “While the market is likely to soften further in 2017 given high levels of new supply, no major change in base rentals is forecast.”

 The opening of new hotels such as W Hotel Dubai in Al Habtoor City, Rove in Downtown Dubai and Wyndham Dubai Marina has brought total supply to about 72,500 rooms, according to JLL’s second quarter 2016 market update.
 Occupancy rates remained flat at around 83 percent year-on-year but average daily rate declined by 13 percent to $217 as of May 2016, as operators respond to more competitive market conditions.

 With a further 12,000 new keys due to enter the market during 2017, a further softening in average room rates can be expected, says JLL’s Craig Plumb.
-Still, despite significant levels of new supply and a slowdown in the growth of tourist arrivals, Dubai remains one of the most attractive hotel markets globally, he adds.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Still, despite significant levels of new supply and a slowdown in the growth of tourist arrivals, Dubai remains one of the most attractive hotel markets globally, he adds.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.